Youcef Douar

-Youcef Douar (يوسف دوار; born 15 September 1997) is an Algerian footballer who plays as a defender for ES Sétif in the Algerian Ligue Professionnelle 1.
+Youcef Douar (يوسف دوار; born 15 September 1997) is an Algerian footballer who plays as a defender for USM Khenchela in the Algerian Ligue Professionnelle 1.

 Career

-Paradou AC

 A graduate of the club's youth academy, Douar made his professional debut on 12 May 2018, playing the entirety of a 5–0 victory over Olympique de Médéa.

 In August 2021, following a match against CR Belouizdad, Douar received a four-game suspension and a 40,000 dinar fine for insulting a match official.

+In July 2024, he joined ES Sétif.

+In July 2026, he joined USM Khenchela.

 International

 Douar has represented Algeria at several youth levels, including U20, U21, and U23.